Wire Protocol

 Example interactive session

-This section describes how an interactive session might look, using the python XML-RPC client library.
+This section describes how an interactive session might look, using python XML-RPC and JSON-RPC client libraries.

 >>> import xmlrpc.client

-Acquire a session reference by logging in with a username and password
+Acquire a session reference by logging in with a username and password; the

 <?xml version='1.0'?>